beandrea/managemon/README.md

 # managemon

-An employee management application using inquirer and mySQL; run via npm i and node index.js
+An employee management application using inquirer and mySQL; run via cloning the repo, running npm i and then node index.js